Visiting Auroville for the First Time - Is Auroville Worth Visiting?

 Silence is to be strictly observed inside the Matrimandir.
 Therefore, not everybody is allowed in except permanent residents of Auroville and serious meditators.

 Visitors who wish to meditate there can register at the visitor’s center at least one day before and only up to one week in advance.
-Booking cannot be done online.
+Booking cannot be made online.

 I went to try my luck but unfortunately, it was full.
 Not that I was really into meditation or anything, but I think I would have enjoyed the silence.